-- RF On: Press to enable the transmitter's RF power stage. - RF Off: Press to disable the transmitter's RF power stage. - Menu: Press to open a page that reveals transmitter control options that open other pages ("Menu page describing transmitter operations" on page 2-18). - Status: Press to open a page that reveals current alarms and status details ("Status viewing transmitter status" on page 2-64). - Logs: Press to open a page that reveals historical alarms and status records for the transmitter ("Viewing Transmitter Log" on page 2-20). - Local/Remote: Press to identify which user (local or remote) controls the operational status of the transmitter.
-If Local is highlighted, remote users cannot change the setting.
-If Remote is highlighted, local users can still change the transmitter status. - Change User/Log Out: Press to display a login menu.
+- RF On: Press to enable the transmitter's RF power stage. - RF Off: Press to disable the transmitter's RF power stage. - Menu: Press to open a page that reveals transmitter control options that open other pages ("Menu page describing transmitter operations" on page 2-19). - Status: Press to open a page that reveals current alarms and status details ("Status viewing transmitter status" on page 2-69). - Logs: Press to open a page that reveals historical alarms and status records for the transmitter ("Viewing Transmitter Log" on page 2-21). - Local/Remote: Press to enable/disable remote operation of the transmitter.
+If Local is highlighted green, only local AUI control is possible.
+If both Local and Remote are highlighted green, remote operation is enabled, while local control is still possible.
+See Table 2.1 on page 2-10 for a list of remote functions available when remote control is enabled or disabled. - Change User/Log Out: Press to display a login menu.
 A keyboard menu appears when you press the Username or Password field.
 Enter your username and password, then press Done.
-If you do not have a user account, see "User Accounts", on page 2-66.
+If you do not have a user account, see "User Accounts", on page 2-71.
 The Change User button will display as Log Out while in remote operational control.